King Alfred the Great (871 - 899)

 Succeeded by: his son Edward

 Anglo-Saxon king 871–899 who defended England against Danish invasion and founded the first English navy.
-He succeeded his brother Aethelred to the throne of Wessex in 871, and a new legal code came into force during his reign.
+He became King of Wessex after his brother Aethelred died in 871, and a new legal code came into force during his reign.
 He encouraged the translation of scholarly works from Latin (some he translated himself), and promoted the development of the Anglo-Saxon Chronicle.
 This ensured that his deeds were recorded in history as legends and we know more about him than any other Anglo Saxon King.

 Alfred was born at Wantage, historically in Berkshire but currently in Oxfordshire, the youngest son of Aethelwulf (d.
 858), king of the West Saxons.
 In 870 Alfred and his brother Aethelred fought many battles against the Danes.
 Alfred gained a victory over the Danes at Ashdown in 871, and succeeded Ethelred as king in April 871 after a series of battles in which the Danes had been defeated.
 Not all his campaigns were so successful; on a number of occasions he had to resort to buying off the Danes for a brief respite.
 Five years of uneasy peace followed while the Danes were occupied in other parts of England.
 In 876 the Danes attacked again, and in 878 Alfred was forced to retire to the stronghold of Athelney which was at that time an island in the Somerset Levels.
 The legend of him burning the cakes probably comes from this period.